LavaLite/docs/form.md

 # Form

-Form is us an extension of [Fromer](http://formers.github.io/former/).
+Form is an extension of [Fromer](http://formers.github.io/former/) for managing forms in the application.

 ## Table of Contents
 - [Getting Statted](#getting-started)